 Riiiiight!
 It’s time to start the drive.
 If you’re kicking it off from Dingle, follow the signs for Slea Head Drive R559.

 If you follow the route from our Slea Head map, you’ll spin over Milltown Bridge and make your way past the lush woodlands at Burnham before arriving at stop 1 below.

 The first pull-in point is one of the most overlooked of the many Slea Head drive stops – Ventry Beach in, unsurprisingly, the little village of Ventry.

 Located around 8km west of Dingle Town, this little village is home to a fine beach that’s perfect for a saunter along.

 Hop out of the car (or off the bike) and make your way to Ventry Beach.
 This beach is around 3km long and backs up onto a small dune system and lake.

-Ventry Beach is one of the lesser trodden beaches on the Dingle Peninsula.
+Ventry Beach is one of the lesser trodden beaches near Dingle.
 It’s a gorgeous sandy blue flag beach that’s the perfect spot for a little ramble.
 Stretch the legs and gulp down a lungful of fresh air.